 How will simultaneous effects of climate change, air pollution, plant succession, and invasive species, alter the structure, function and biodiversity of forests of HBR?

-How will changing climate seasonality, particularly changes in springtime snowmelt, soil thawing, and phenology of microbes, plants and animals, affect ecosystem functions and food webs?
+How will changing climate seasonality, particularly changes in spring snowmelt, soil thawing, and phenology of microbes, plants and animals, affect ecosystem functions and food webs?

 Is N availability a key driver that integrates microbial, plant and animal population dynamics?